dotnet/infer/README.md

 | DebugCore, ReleaseCore | .NET Core 2.1 only |

-### Windows

-#### Prerequisites

-**Visual Studio 2017.**
+### Building with Visual Studio 2017

-If you don't have Visual Studio 2017, you can install the free [Visual Studio 2017 Community](https://visualstudio.microsoft.com/vs/community/).
+1. If you don't have Visual Studio 2017, you can install the free [Visual Studio 2017 Community](https://visualstudio.microsoft.com/vs/community/).

-#### Build and test
-You can load `Infer.sln` solution located in the root of repository into Visual Studio and build all libraries and samples.

-**NB!** The solution has a number of build configurations that allows building either for all supported frameworks simultaneously or only for a specific one, but in order for Visual Studio to behave correctly, the solution needs to be closed and re-opened after switching between such configurations.

-Unit tests are available in `Test Explorer` window.
-Normally you should see tests from 3 projects: `Tests`, `PublicTests` and `LearnersTest`.
-Note, that some of the tests are categorized, and those falling in the `OpenBug` or `BadTest` categories are not supposed to succeed.

-### Linux and macOS
+1. Start Visual Studio.
+1. Select `File -> Open -> Project/Solution` and open the `Infer.sln` solution file located in your cloned repository.
+1. Select a build configuration using `Build -> Configuration Manager...`.
+When switching between configurations that change the targeted frameworks, Visual Studio currently requires you to close and re-open the solution file using `File -> Close Solution` and `File -> Open`.
+1. Compile using `Build -> Build Solution`.
+1. At this point, you can play with the [tutorials and examples](https://dotnet.github.io/infer/userguide/Infer.NET%20tutorials%20and%20examples.html), or run all tests to verify the installation.
+Run the tutorials by setting the startup project to `Tutorials`.
+If your configuration is `DebugFull` or `ReleaseFull`, you will get the [Examples Browser](https://dotnet.github.io/infer/userguide/The%20examples%20browser.html).
+Otherwise, edit `src/Tutorials/RunMe.cs` to see different tutorials.
+Run an example by setting the startup project to that example.
+1. To run all tests, open the test explorer using `Test -> Windows -> Test Explorer`.
+1. In the test explorer search bar, type `-Trait:"BadTest" -Trait:"OpenBug" -Trait:"CompilerOptionsTest" -Trait:"Performance"` to exclude long-running tests and tests that are not supposed to succeed.
+1. Click `Run All`.

+### Building from the command line

 All components of Infer&#46;NET and almost all sample projects run on .NET Core 2.1 and/or Mono except sample applications that use WPF.